pagekit/docs/developer-guides/themes.md

 <?= $view->position('hero', 'position-grid.php') ?>
 ```

-Here, the widget position `hero` will be rendered with the `position-grid.php` layout file:
+Here, the widget position `hero` will be rendered with the `position-grid.php` layout file.

 ```php
 <?php foreach ($widgets as $widget) : ?>